stealthBS/demo1-repo/AI notes.md

 For this kinds of tasks, we often include something like below :

 - *`Let's think step-by-step. . . .`*
-- *`Before responding, ask me any clarifying questions about the target market, the product features, or any specific launch goals to better understand what I want.`* [Ask Before
+- *`Before responding, ask me any clarifying questions about the target market, the product features, or any specific launch goals to better understand what I want.`* ['Ask Before
-Answering]
+Answering' prompt type example]
 - *`Write a product launch plan for smart home security cameras.
 Then, critique the plan for clarity, structure, and relevance, and suggest improvements.`*
 - *`Create a decision matrix comparing three marketing strategies (social media, email campaigns, and influencer partnerships) for a smart home security camera product launch.
 Compare them based on cost, reach, and potential ROI.`*